langston-barrett/langston-barrett/all.md

 ### Highlighted Projects

+- [Lesshand](https://github.com/langston-barrett/lesshand): A shorthand for the 21st century
 - [MATE](https://github.com/GaloisInc/MATE): A suite of tools for interactive program analysis with a focus on hunting for bugs in C and C++ code using Code Property Graphs
 - [cclyzer++](https://github.com/GaloisInc/cclyzerpp): a precise and scalable global pointer analysis for LLVM code
 - [Mogglo](https://github.com/langston-barrett/mogglo):